History

 The ship and its sailors

-Partially buried under the cargo and layers of concretion, a considerable part of the ships hull has survived.
+Partially buried under the cargo and layers of concretion, a considerable part of the ship's hull has survived.
 Timber analysis suggests that the vessel was constructed in England sometime after 1642.
-It was also found that the hull had been coated with tar and cow hair, and covered with protective outer boards, a common 17th-century measure of protecting the ships hulls from biological degradation caused by shipworm and bacteria.
+It was also found that the hull had been coated with tar and cow hair, and covered with protective outer boards, a common 17th-century measure of protecting the ships hulls from biological degradation caused by shipworms and bacteria.

-Parts of the ship’s keel, frames (F = floor, Ft = Futtocks), ceiling (C), bottom planking (P) as well as the softwood sheathing deals (S) have remained intact (Top-down illustration of the site by Hall 1996).
+Parts of the shipÂ’s keel, frames (F = floor, Ft = Futtocks), ceiling (C), bottom planking (P) as well as the softwood sheathing deals (S) have remained intact (Top-down illustration of the site by Hall 1996)

 Description

-Associated with: Dutch Republic, Fort Orange, Albany (NY) Dutch West India Company.
+Associated with: Dutch Republic, Fort Orange (Albany, NY), Dutch West India Company.

-A diver excavates the hull of the Monte Cristi Pipe wreck (source: Hall 2006).
+A diver excavates the hull of the Monte Cristi Pipe wreck (source: Hall 2006)

 Status

-A diver uses a dredge screen to sift for objects buried in the sediment (source: Hall 2006).
+A diver uses a dredge screen to sift for objects buried in the sediment (source: Hall 2006)

 References